bakins/stoker-monitor/README.md

 stoker_probe_status{blower="unknown",id="2A0000110A314B30",type="pit"} 102.0999984741211
 stoker_probe_status{blower="unknown",id="2B0000110A442730",type="food"} 41.400001525878906
 ```

+The values for `stoker_probe_status` is the probes reported temperature in Celsius.

 A simple [Prometheus configuration](./prometheus.yml) is included for scraping
 `stoker-monitor`.
 I run Prometheus and `stoker-monitor` locally while smoking